Advanced Driving Lessons

 YOU have passed your "L" driving test a while ago, perhaps with 'flying colours'.

-Learn to handle the stress of today's congested driving conditions.
+Now learn to handle the stress of today's congested driving conditions.

-YOU are an experienced driver?
+Are You an experienced driver?

 BUT ARE YOU AN ADVANCED AND DEFENSIVE DRIVER?